 Among all the parks where famous rainforests can be found, Cahuita National Park is the only one that does not charge admission fees to enter its premises.

 If you are in pursuit of the best jungle in Costa Rica, you might find it at the Carara National Park.

 This protected area is situated in the province of Puntarenas and is frequented by many because of its nearness to San Jose.

 Birdwatching enthusiasts are regular visitors to this national park due to the varied bird species that you can spot here.

 During your Costa Rica rainforest trip at the Carara National Park, you are sure to see many local animals such as the poison arrow frog, the American egret and the two-toed sloth.

 Choose between the two available hiking trails and explore the lush park with an experienced local guide.

-The beautiful tropical rainforest in Carara National Park is best visited during the months of December until April.
+The beautiful tropical rainforest in Carara National Park is best visited from December until April.